 Contributing to urban density by mixing residential and commercial tenants is a great way to go green as a real estate professional.
 Instead of developing apartments and commercial complexes in separate buildings — each with its own separate heating, plumbing, and HVAC systems — a mixed-use building design increases efficiency by hosting both in the same building!

 By managing a multi-use development, you’ll also contribute to sustainability in other ways.
-Increased walkability, for example, decreases dependency on cars in your neighborhood — and that reduces pollutants and energy usage.
+Increased walkability, for example, decreases dependency on cars in your neighborhood.
+This in turn reduces pollutants and energy usage.

 Managing access for mixed-use buildings

-While mixed-use zoning will have many positive effects for your commercial tenants, residents, and your bottom line, mixed-use buildings require some unique management solutions.
+Mixed-use zoning will have many positive effects for your commercial tenants, residents, and your bottom line.
+However, mixed-use buildings require some unique management solutions.
 The most important matter to address is how you’ll control building access.

 Every multi-tenant building requires a solution to ensure secure and convenient access.
 But, when you’re managing access for a mixed-use building, that means segmenting access control out to the correct parties.
 For example, a commercial tenant won’t be happy if residents can use their residential security credentials to access the offices in the building.